-- 7.7.1 While an authorisation is still effective the authorising officer can renew it if he considers this necessary for the purpose for which the authorisation was originally given.
-The authorisation will be renewed in writing for a further period, beginning with the day when the authorisation would have expired but for the renewal and can be for a period up to 3 months. - 7.7.2 Applications requesting renewal of an authorisation are to be made on the appropriate form as set out at Appendix DS/3 and submitted to the authorising officer.
+- 7.7.1 While an authorisation is still in force, the Authorising Officer can renew it if he considers this necessary for the purpose for which the authorisation was originally given.
+The authorisation will be renewed in writing for a further period, beginning with the day when the authorisation would have expired, but for the renewal, and can be for a period up to 3 months. - 7.7.2 Applications requesting renewal of an authorisation are to be made on the appropriate form as set out at Appendix DS/3 and submitted to the Authorising Officer.

 The renewal must be granted before the original authorisation ceases to have effect.

-7.7.3 Applications for renewal will record:

-- whether this is the first renewal, if not, every occasion on which the authorisation has previously been renewed - the significant changes to the information in the initial authorisation

-- the reasons why it is necessary to continue with the surveillance - the content and value to the investigation or operation of the information so far obtained by the surveillance

-The results of regular reviews of the investigation or operation.

-7.7.4 When a directed surveillance authorisation requires renewal, the renewal must be approved by a magistrates' court in the same manner as an initial authorisation
+- 7.7.3 Applications for renewal will record whether it is the first renewal; and if not, every occasion on which the authorisation has previously been renewed.
+Applications must also detail: - the significant changes to the information in the initial authorisation - the reasons why it is necessary to continue with the surveillance - the content and value to the investigation or operation, of the information so far obtained by the surveillance - The results of regular reviews of the investigation or operation. - 7.7.4 When a directed surveillance authorisation requires renewal, the renewal must be approved by a magistrates' court in the same manner as an initial authorisation.